photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 If your device meets the [requirements](#system-requirements), mostly the same installation instructions as for regular Linux servers apply.
 Pay close attention to changed directory and environment variable names.

-!!! tldr ""
+!!! note ""
-    Darktable is not included in the ARMv7 version because it is not 32-bit compatible.
-Always choose the 64-bit version if your device supports it.
+    Darktable is not included in the ARMv7 image because it is not 32-bit compatible.
+Always choose the regular 64-bit version if your device supports it.

 ### Is a Raspberry Pi fast enough? ###